-There are basically two different types of image management software – databases (catalogs) and file browsers.
+There are basically two different types of local image management software – databases (catalogs) and file browsers.
 So what’s the difference?
+What actually is a Lightroom catalog?
 Let’s compare to a physical library of books to illustrate.

-A file browser looks at the files directly on the hard drive and organizes photos by folder.
+A file browser (for example Explorer or Finder) looks at the files directly on the hard drive and organizes photos by the folder you place them in.
 This is like walking straight into the library and looking round the shelves of books organized by topic.
 If someone’s borrowed a book, you won’t even know it exists.

 A database is a series of text records.
 This is like the library’s catalog of books.
 In the old days, it was made up of drawers full of cards, but these days it’s all computerized.
 Each card – or computerized record – contains information about the book, who wrote it, a description, its ISBN number, perhaps a picture of the cover, and most importantly, which shelf the book is stored on.
 The books themselves are still on the shelves.
 They’re not IN the catalog.
 If someone’s borrowed a book so it’s no longer on the shelf, you can still see the information describing the book, but you can’t read the book until it’s returned to its shelf.
 If someone moves the book to a new shelf, the information on the card is incorrect and you’ll be looking in the wrong place until the record is updated.